 The perfect home needs the perfect base.
 That is why the layout is essential, whether you design your own house plans or choose an existing structure.
 Some interior styles are better suited to a particular layout than others.
 So, it’s vital to get it right.
-Here is our quick guide on the most popular house floor plans and the interior design styles that make them sing.
-Once you know these basics, you’ll be one step closer to making your dream home!
+Here is our quick guide on the most popular house floor plans to get you started.
+Once you know these basics, you’ll be one step closer to creating your dream home!

 Loft House Floor Plans